barsoom/traco/README.markdown

 To store translations outside the model, see Sven Fuchs' [globalize3](https://github.com/svenfuchs/globalize3).

-## Installation

-Add this to your `Gemfile` if you use Bundler 1.1+:

-    gem 'traco', github: 'barsoom/traco'

-Or with an earlier version of Bundler:

-    gem 'traco', git: 'git://github.com/barsoom/traco.git'

-Then run

-    bundle

-to install it.

 ## Usage

 The columns to translate should exist in the database with locale suffixes, e.g. `title_sv` and `title_en`.